speedingplanet/intuit-react-playground/src/labs/labs.md

 ## Lab 2: Testing props

-Build a test for Lab01.tsx:
+Build a test for Lab02.tsx:

 - Name the test file correctly.
 MUST INCLUDE THE WORD "Lab".
 - Import the correct dependencies
+  - If you want to test against *your* code, import from Lab01.tsx
+  - If you want to test against the *solution* to Lab01, use Lab02.tsx
 - Write a smoke test (does the component load, period)
 - Write a test that checks to see if the expected text is in the document (that is, if you pass "John" and "Smith" as firstName and lastName, that should be in the document)